core-wg/resource-directory/draft-ietf-core-resource-directory.md

 The resource directory tries to carry the semantics obtainable by classical CoAP discovery over to the resource lookup interface as faithfully as possible.

-For the following queries, we will assume that the simple host, `[2001:db8:f0::1]:6553` has used Simple Registration to register at the resource directory `[2001:db8:f0::ff]:5683`that was announced to it:
+For the following queries, we will assume that the simple host has used Simple Registration to register at the resource directory that was announced to it, sending this request from its UDP port `[2001:db8:f0::1]:6553`:

-    POST coap://[2001:db8:f01::ff]:5683//well-known/core?ep-simple-host1
+    POST coap://[2001:db8:f01::ff]/.well-known/core?ep-simple-host1

 The resource directory would have accepted the registration, and queried the simple host's `.well-known/core` by itself.
 As a result, the host is registered